ispeters/async_scope/asyncscope.md

 `bool @_try-associate_@() noexcept;`

+TODO: in practice, a "failed" call to _`try-associate`_ could cause a memory barrier.
+Is this "no effects"?
+Does specifying "no effects" require that the implied CAS loop be `std::memory_order_relaxed` on failure?
+Does it bar mutex-based implementations?
+Should it?

 [5]{.pnum} _Effects:_ If _`count`_ is equal to `max_associations`, then no effects.
 Otherwise, if _`state`_ is

 - [5.1]{.pnum} _`unused`_, then increments _`count`_ and changes _`state`_ to _`open`_;